lxc86739795/lxc86739795.github.io/index.md

 I received my Ph.
 D. degree from the Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications in 2018, under the supervision of [Prof. Huadong Ma](https://scholar.google.com/citations?user=A-vcjvUAAAAJ&hl=en).
 I received my B.S. degree from Northwest A&F University in 2011.

 **We are recruiting self-motivated interns in computer vision and multimedia.
 Please send your CV to my email if you are interested in the positions! :D**

 ---
 ## Recent News
+- February, 2025, our team obtained the **2024 Chinese Association for Artificial Intelligence Wu Wenjun Artificial Intelligence Science and Technology Award, Special Prize for Technology Progress Award (中国人工智能学会吴文俊人工智能科技奖，科技进步特等奖)**.
+[Link](https://caai.cn/index.php?s=/home/article/detail/id/4486.html).
 - January, 2025, we are organizing **The Special Session of Multi-modal Agents for Visual Analysis and Generation** in conjunction with IEEE ICIP.
 Paper submission due is **22 Jan 2024**.
 Welcome submissions!
 [Website](https://2025.ieeeicip.org/special-sessions/)
 - July, 2024, we are organizing **The 5th International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2024.
 Paper submission due is **31 July 2024**.
 Welcome submissions!
 [Website](https://hcma2024.github.io/).
 Two challenges,  [Multimodal Human Motion Capture](https://hcma2024.github.io/mhmc) and [Multimodal Gait Recognition](https://hcma2024.github.io/mgr), are also open for participation!
 - July, 2024, **One paper** on gait recognition with multi-modal representations was accepted by **ACM Multimedia 2024**.
 Congratulations to our team and collaborators!